L3odr0id/java-study/README.md

 <br />
 <br />
 ### PolishCalc
-PolishCalc uses Reverse Polish notation to get an expression as a string and calc it.
+PolishCalc uses Reverse Polish Notation to get an expression as a string and calc it.
 <br />
 <br />
 <br />